yTakkar/Instagram-clone/README.md

 # Own this project
 Few works to do:
-  Import SQL file
+  1. Import SQL file.
-  Change user, password and host (can be done easily by CTRL+SHIFT+F) Change root path /faiyaz/Instagram to yourrootpath/ (don't forget slash in your root path)
+  2. Change user, password and host (can be done easily by CTRL+SHIFT+F).
+  3. Change root path /faiyaz/Instagram to yourrootpath/ (don't forget slash in your root path).

  Didn't get it.
 Below is the extended detail: